dfinity/gix-components/src/routes/start.md

 # Getting Started

-Welcome to Gix Components!
-Gix Components are currently used in [NNS-dapp](https://nns.ic0.app/).
+Welcome to GIX Components!
+GIX Components are currently used in [NNS-dapp](https://nns.ic0.app/).
 If you’re just getting started with designing or developing a (client side) dapp for the [Internet Computer](https://internetcomputer.org/), you’re in the right place.

 ## Principles